dresden-community/dresden-code-of-conduct.org/contents/en/index.md

 ## Scope

 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues—online and in-person—as well as in all one-on-one communications pertaining to community business.

-## License and attribution

-Berlin Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.
-It is based on the [pdx.rb code of conduct](https://pdxruby.org/codeofconduct), which is distributed under the same license.